Detecting null patterns in tensor data: Introduction

 \subsection{Outline of paper}

-In Section~\ref{sec:multiarrays} we discuss popular data structures for tensors called multiarrays and compare two natural tensor interpretations that use them.
-Section~\ref{sec:null-patterns} defines null patterns and explains how they can be visualized in a multiarray interpretation using tensor contractions.
+In Section~\ref{sec:multiarrays} we discuss the popular multiarray data structures for tensors and compare two natural tensor interpretations that use them.
+Section~\ref{sec:sparsity-patterns} shows how to visualize sparsity patterns in multiarrays using tensor contractions.

-In Section~\ref{sec:chisels}, we introduce chisels and define the class of null patterns our methods are designed to detect.
-Section~\ref{sec:derivations} introduces \textit{derivations} as a tool to connect chisels and null patterns to the underlying axis decompositions.
-In particular, we prove the result that ensures our methods work (Theorem~\ref{thm:basic-chisel}).
+In Section~\ref{sec:chisels}, we introduce chisels and define the class of sparsity patterns our methods are designed to detect.
+Section~\ref{sec:derivations} introduces \textit{derivations} as a tool to connect chisels and sparsity patterns to the underlying mode decompositions, and proves results (Theorems~\ref{thm:sparsity-to-der} and~\ref{thm:basic-chisel}) that ensure the correctness of our methods.

-In Section~\ref{sec:chiseling}, we present our `chiseling' algorithms: given a tensor and a chisel, we determine, constructively, whether there is a decomposition of the axes of the tensor that exhibits a null pattern corresponding to the chisel.
-Section~\ref{sec:tools} takes a closer look at certain chisels we have found useful in exploring tensors, and explains the algebraic theories associated with them.
+In Section~\ref{sec:chiseling}, we present our `chiseling' algorithms: given a tensor and a chisel, we determine, constructively, whether there is a decomposition of the modes of the tensor that exhibits a sparsity pattern corresponding to the chisel.
+Section~\ref{sec:tools} takes a closer look at certain chisels we have found useful in exploring tensors, and explains why they reveal the patterns for which they are designed.
+It also elucidates the connection between our methods and established tensor decomposition techniques.

+The remainder of the paper contains an abridged theory of chisels and derivations needed to explain additional features of our algorithms.
+Section~\ref{sec:theory} situates our approach within a general spectral theory of tensors~\cite{FMW}.
+We show, among other things, how our basic algorithm can be adapted to account for additional symmetries that may be present.
 Section~\ref{sec:uniqueness} discusses the important issues of uniqueness and reproducibility.
-We show, in particular, that algebraic properties of derivations of a certain `universal' chisel ensure that outputs of our algorithm over the complex field are unique.
+We show that algebraic properties of derivations of a `universal' chisel ensure that outputs of our algorithm over the complex field are unique.